Rasalp1/canvas-lm/PRIVACY_POLICY.md

 - Cloud Function execution logs

 ### 5. Canvas Integration Data
-When you use Canvas LM on Canvas pages:
+When you use Canvs LM on Canvas pages:
 - Canvas session cookies (used only to download PDFs with your permission)
 - Canvas page URLs (to detect which course you're viewing)
 - PDF download requests